Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Storing It Properly

 Let the soup cool completely before storing it.
-Don’t put hot soup straight into the fridge – it’ll raise the temperature and potentially cause food safety issues.
+Don’t put hot soup straight into the fridge—it’ll raise the temperature and potentially cause food safety issues.

 Want to freeze it?
 Absolutely.
 Leave some space at the top of your containers because liquid expands when it freezes.
-According to the USDA food safety guidelines, frozen soup lasts 2-3 months.
+According to the USDA food safety guidelines, frozen soup lasts for 2–3 months.

 Reheating Without Ruining It